Oil prices hit fresh highs, but worries grow of overheated market

 “Selective perception is the reason why the market is completely ignoring this just now,” Commerzbank analyst Carsten Fritsch said of rising U.S. production.
 “Attention is paid only to news that tallies with the picture of rising prices.”

-Additional reporting by Henning Gloystein and Roslan Khasawneh; in Singapore; Editing by Dale Hudson
+Additional reporting by Henning Gloystein and Roslan Khasawneh; in Singapore; Editing by Dale Hudson and David Evans